Efficient CI-Based One-Bit Precoding for Multiuser Downlink Massive MIMO Systems with PSK Modulation: Simulation Results

+We first present the bit error rate (BER) results for different multiuser massive MIMO systems.
 In Fig. \ref{16_128_8}, a $16\times 128$ system with $8$-PSK modulation is considered.
 It can be observed that linear precoding suffers a BER floor in the high SNR regime due to the coarse one-bit quantization, while all of the nonlinear approaches exhibit significantly better BER performance.
 Of the presented nonlinear precoding schemes, the CI-based methods generally perform better than the MMSE-based methods, among which the P-BB algorithm achieves the best BER performance.
-However, since a branch and bound process is included, the P-BB algorithm is computationally inefficient (especially when the number of users $K$ is large), as will be demonstrated in Section \ref{cputime}.
-As can be observed from Fig. \ref{16_128_8}, all the CI-based approaches achieve comparable BER performance in this system, with the two proposed algorithms showing a slightly better performance than the state-of-the-art OPSU precoder.
+However, since a branch-and-bound process is included, the P-BB algorithm is computationally inefficient, as will be demonstrated in Section \ref{cputime}.
+It can be observed from Fig. \ref{16_128_8} that all the CI-based approaches achieve comparable BER performance in this system, with the two proposed algorithms { and the GEMM algorithm} showing slightly better performance than the state-of-the-art OPSU precoder.

 In Fig. \ref{32_128_8} and Fig. \ref{16_128_16}, we investigate the more difficult cases, i.e., higher user-antenna ratio and higher-level modulation, respectively.
 More specifically, in Fig. \ref{32_128_8} we present the BER result for a $32\times 128$ system with $8$-PSK modulation and in Fig. \ref{16_128_16} we consider a $16\times 128$ system as in Fig. \ref{16_128_8} but with higher-order $16$-PSK modulation.
 The P-BB approach is not included in Fig. \ref{32_128_8} due to its prohibitively high complexity.
-Since the problem becomes more difficult in these two cases, it is not surprising to observe remarkable performance loss for all the precoding methods.
-In particular, only the CI-based OPSU, P-BB, and the two proposed approaches can achieve satisfactory BER performance, while all the other approaches suffer from severe error floors at relatively high SNRs.
-Moreover, compared to the OPSU approach, the performance gain of our proposed algorithms becomes more prominent in these two difficult cases.
-In particular, we can observe an SNR gain up to nearly 6dB and 2.5dB in Fig. \ref{32_128_8} and Fig. \ref{16_128_16} respectively when the BER is $10^{-4}$; as the BER becomes lower, the performance gain in terms of the SNR also becomes larger.
+Since the problem becomes more difficult in these two cases, it is not surprising to observe remarkable performance loss for all the precoding schemes.
+In particular, only the CI-based OPSU, P-BB, {GEMM,} and the two proposed approaches can achieve satisfactory BER performance, while all the other approaches suffer from severe error rate floors at relatively high SNRs. { For both of these cases, the two proposed algorithms and the GEMM algorithm show similar performance, and their performance advantage over the OPSU algorithm becomes more prominent than that shown in Fig. \ref{16_128_8}. } In particular, we can observe an SNR gain up to nearly 6dB and 2.5dB in Fig. \ref{32_128_8} and Fig. \ref{16_128_16} respectively when the BER is $10^{-4}$; as the BER becomes lower, the performance gain in terms of the SNR also becomes larger.